jacksonMuller/gameReview/README.md

 discover highly-rated games, and explore new ones so they can always find something fun to play.

 <h4>API Used:</h4>
-We used the IGDB API to search for game titles and display details like the summary, available consoles, IGDB rating, release date, and genre.
+We used the <a href="https://api-docs.igdb.com/#getting-started">IGDB</a> API to search for game titles and display details like the summary, available consoles, IGDB rating, release date, and genre.

 <h4>Project Members</h4>
 <ul>